Finnish Army: Winter War

-The Finnish Army consisted of 9 field divisions, 4 brigades and a number of small independent battalions and companies at the beginning of the Winter War in 1939.
-The Army was organised into three corps.
+The Finnish Army consisted of 9 field divisions, 4 brigades and a number of small independent battalions and companies at the beginning of the Winter War, which began on 30 November 1939 when the Soviet Union invaded Finland.
+During the war, the army was organised into three corps.
 The II and III Corps were organised into the Army of the Isthmus which was located on the Karelian Isthmus, the likely location for the main Soviet attack.
 The IV Corps defended the area north of Lake Ladoga.
 The defence of the rest of the border up to Petsamo by the Arctic Ocean was given to the North Finland Group which consisted of a handful of independent battalions.